tigerlyb/Steganography-in-Java/README.md

 Steganography in Java
 =====================

-I implement the Steganography algorithm which embeds secret information into a “cover image”
+I implement a Steganography algorithm which embeds secret information into a “cover image”

 You can embed text information or a picture into a cover image.